 - Shadow Mewtwo with Psycho Cut and Psystrike

 - Shadow Latios with Dragon Breath and Dragon Claw

 - Shadow Gyarados with Dragon Tail and Outrage

 - Shadow Salamence with Dragon Tail and Outrage

 Kyurem is by far the easiest of the Tao Trio to beat.
-Lacking an Ice type Fast move, not to mention its signature attack Glaciate, this should be a fairly easy Raid.
-With the best counters, two high level Trainers can do this Raid alone.
-Even lower level players or those who lack the best counters shouldn't need more than four or five Trainers to take on Kyurem.
+With the best counters, two high level players can do this raid alone.
+Even lower level players or those who lack the best counters shouldn't need more than four players to take on Kyurem.